 If you are an organisation applying for a person's Basic disclosure, you need to check their ID documents (ID card, Passport, Driving Licence etc.).
 Our system lets you know which combinations are acceptable ensuring that you don't break the rules.

 Individuals applying for a Basic check through the Disclosure and Barring Service need to use an ID checking service such as the Post Office ID checking Service and provide confirmation that the ID checking was performed.
-Additional information can be found here
+Read more about the DBS ID checking guidelines.

 There are up to five stages a DBS check can go through until completed.
 The Basic DBS check only goes through stages one, two and five of the five possible stages: